bitprj/people/feedback/spring/2nd-round-feedback-collection.md

 * PrimaryEd: Parents that we reach out for feedback are not answering us.
 My teammate points out that we could have a simpler google form that contains short answers which only take about 2 minutes to fill out.

 **Writing Team**
 * So far, the directions of the tasks being assigned weren't really clear, so there is a lot of confusion during the process of completing the tasks.
 They suggest that having all the directions and goals either written on a list or discussed during a meeting would be really helpful for everyone in the team.
+(Daniel already find a way to handle this)

 **Backend Engineering meeting**
-* some new members are not responding to Bryan, talk to Shreya about what he should do right now
+* some new members are not responding to Bryan, talk to Shreya about what he should do right now (solved with 24 hr rule)
-* new member did not get the chance to go to the last welcome webinar, should he attend the one hosting this Monday, tomorrow?

 ## Action Plan:
 *Actions on how to solve these issues, deadlines*